Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Pulsar as a Weber detector of gravitational waves

-Effectiveness of Weber detector crucially depends on the quality factor {\bf Q} of the detector material.
+Effectiveness of Weber detector crucially depends on the mechanical quality factor {\bf Q} of the detector material.
 Very high values of {\bf Q} will lead to better enhancement in the vibration amplitude.
 More importantly, the energy dissipated per vibration cycle will be low, prolonging the ringing effect, thereby allowing folding of much larger number of pulses for better signal to noise ratio.
+The quality factor {\bf Q}, for this purpose, is defined as

+Very large value of {\bf Q} is needed to be able to suppress thermal noise in order to detect the gravitational wave impulse \cite{Coccia:1996gw, Riles:2012yw, Ju:2000va}.

-It has been argued that various viscous effects may not be very important even on time scales of the orbital decay time \cite{Lai:1993di}.
+For the neutron star, it has been argued that various viscous effects may not be very important even on time scales of the orbital decay time \cite{Lai:1993di}.
 Thus it is entirely possible that the quality factor {\bf Q} for neutron star interior may be very large, possibly much larger than the material available on earth for conventional Weber detectors.
 Thus, one needs to know the {\bf Q} factor for NS interior.
 This is a new challenge for QCD calculations, apart from the well known problem of determining the equation of state, and transport coefficients like shear viscosity, the quality factor {\bf Q} for different phases of QCD (at least for the hadronic and the QGP phases) needs to be calculated.
-It is illuminating to quote here from the review article on {\it Detection of gravitational waves} \cite{Liju2000}.
+It is illuminating to quote here from the review article on {\it Detection of gravitational waves} \cite{Ju:2000va}.
 In the section on the Antenna materials for the resonant-mass (Weber) detectors, it is stated,

-{\it "An ideal resonant bar would consist of a piece of nuclear matter, with high density and a velocity of sound comparable to the velocity of light!
-Since this is not available except in neutron stars, we must find a form of molecular matter which, to maximize coupling to gravitational waves, combines high velocity of sound $v_s$ , and high density $\rho$.
+{\it ``An ideal resonant bar would consist of a piece of nuclear matter, with high density and a velocity of sound comparable to the velocity of light!
+Since this is not available except in neutron stars, we must find a form of molecular matter which, to maximize coupling to gravitational waves, combines high velocity of sound $v_s$, and high density $\rho$.
 To reduce the thermal noise we require a low acoustic loss $Q^{-1}$"}.

 The arguments presented in this section propose that, going with the spirit of above quotation, we realize that neutron star material can possibly be available for use in a Weber detector, in fact by using the entire neutron star itself as a pulsar Weber detector.